EYE-Research-Group/Onboarding/docs/onboarding.md

 - VR: A virtual reality application for detecting and treating Strabismus.
 - Gamification: Currently a sub team for VR Team.
 To make the treatment as a game in order to make it fun and engaging.
 - UI/UX: Design and prototype websites and applications.
-- Project Management: To facilitate weekly meetings, project status reporting, ownership of onboarding new members, implementing scrum project management methodologies.
+- Project Manager: To facilitate weekly meetings, project status reporting, ownership of onboarding new members, implementing scrum project management methodologies.

 ### What's next?